KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 ## Autocomplete provider

-KeyboardKit has a ``AutocompleteProvider`` protocol that that describes how to provide a keyboard with autocomplete suggestions as the user types.
+In KeyboardKit, autocomplete providers can be used to provide the keyboard with autocomplete suggestions as the user types.

+Autocomplete can be performed with an ``AutocompleteProvider``, which is a protocol that describes how to provide autocomplete suggestions to a keyboard extension.

-KeyboardKit doesn't have an autocomplete provider as it has for most other services, just an internal disabled one that it uses as a placeholder until you inject your own provider or use KeyboardKit Pro.
+KeyboardKit doesn't have an autocomplete provider as it has for most other services.
+Instead, you can create your own custom provider or use [KeyboardKit Pro][Pro].

+## KeyboardKit Pro autocomplete providers

+[KeyboardKit Pro][Pro] unlocks two autocomplete providers when you register a valid license.

+`StandardAutocompleteProvider` is a locale-specific provider that uses on-device capabilities to implement autocomplete and basic word prediction.

-KeyboardKit Pro unlocks two autocomplete providers when you register a valid license.
-The `StandardAutocompleteProvider` is local and locale-specific, while `ExternalAutocompleteProvider` can be inherited to implement an autocomplete provider that communicates with an external api.
+`ExternalAutocompleteProvider` can be inherited to implement autocomplete providers that communicate with external api:s.

 ## How to create a custom provider

-If you don't have a Pro license, you can implement a custom autocomplete provider.
+You can implement a custom autocomplete provider if you want to provide your keyboard with custom autocomplete suggestions, for instance from an embedded framework, an external api etc.

 You can create a custom autocomplete provider by implementing the ``AutocompleteProvider`` protocol.